Description of the opportunity and risk situation

 Opportunities from customer focus

 Customer focus and customer satisfaction are central elements of our strategy.
-In order to continuously measure and consistently improve customer satisfaction, we have implemented the across the board in 24 countries in which METRO is represented with wholesale stores.
+In order to continuously measure and consistently improve customer satisfaction, we have implemented the Net Promoter Score across the board in 24 countries in which METRO is represented with wholesale stores.
 Besides the purely quantitative measurement of the current satisfaction values, suggestions from customers can be systematically recorded and evaluated.
 This allows further potential for improving the shopping experience and supply as well as general consumer trends to be identified.
 In line with our multichannel strategy, we are expanding our delivery sales and strengthening our online activities.
 Our goal is to become the partner of choice for our customers by offering METRO solutions that cover all aspects of their business.
 We are also intensifying our competitive analyses.
 Our various strategic projects aim at further improving our purchasing and sales processes and at creating additional value for our customers.
 The goal is to ensure the ongoing value of assets, thereby countering the challenges faced by our business model.
 As a wholesale specialist, we want to further increase our customer focus, accelerate our growth, simplify our structures and increase the implementation speed.
 We are thus striving to increase our overall operating performance.

 Challenged business model (#5)